kevineo/learning/rails/setup/README.md

 ```

 <br>
-> Mac User: (you should see your ruby and rails is source from .rbenv folder)
+> Mac User: (you should see your Ruby and Rails is source from .rbenv folder)

 ```
 $ which ruby